levnagornov/crypto-cli/README.md

 ## Description

 This СLI app works with the Caesar cipher.
 This is one of the simplest and most famous encryption methods.
-Perhaps I can add the ability to work with other ciphers, but this is not certain.

 Program functionality:
+- Text encryption using a specific key

-- Text encryption
+- Text encryption using a random key
-- Decrypting text using a key
+- Decrypting text using a specific key
 - Decrypting text using brute force (searching through all options)
 - Decrypting text using statistical text analysis (to be done later)

-The program opens a text file specified by the user and performs one of the above actions with it.
-After this, a new file with the result is created in the same directory.
+So, the program opens a text file specified by the user and performs one of the above actions with it, then a new file with the result is created in the same directory.

+Other features:
+- SOLID principles usage
+- Design patterns usage: Factory, Command, Template method, Singleton
+- Unit testing

 Created by Lev Nagornov.